codingchili/excelastic/README.md

 ![sample UI image](https://raw.githubusercontent.com/codingchili/parser-excel-elasticsearch/master/excelastic.webp)

 ## Features
-- import excel (.xlsx/.xls) files into elasticsearch.
+- import excel (.xlsx/.xls) files into ElasticSearch.
 - easy to use web interface, with support for commandline imports too.
 - csv files can be converted to .xlsx using office and then imported.
 - clear the index before importing, or append to existing index.